Clean Water Rule, Dirty Water Rule: What’s next for our region’s water?

 New hope for local wetlands, as well as environmental justice and climate resilience, under the Biden administration

 As part of their broader work to restore and strengthen federal environmental protections, the EPA and Corps are beginning the process of crafting a new “waters of the United States” rule.
 They solicited the feedback of stakeholders like Bayou City Waterkeeper to provide comments on several categories, ranging from updates to scientific research to the best way to engage communities most affected by flooding and water pollution, environmental justice, and climate change.
-The federal agencies will review these recommendations and proceed in two phases: first repealing the Trump-era Dirty Water Rule, then replacing it with a new definition for “waters of the United States” rooted in science.
+The federal agencies will review these recommendations and proceed in two phases: first repealing the Trump-era Dirty Water Rule (though EPA’s September 3 announcement potentially renders this step unnecessary), then replacing it with a new definition for “waters of the United States” rooted in science.
 Both phases will be accompanied by further opportunities for public comment.

 In a 28-page letter submitted last Friday, Bayou City Waterkeeper outlined recommendations for the federal agencies focused on the specific impacts of Clean Water Act deregulation on the greater Houston region.
 Our recommendations include: